 Listening Suggestions from Michael Robinson

 My music is intended for close, even meditational listening on both intellectual and spiritual planes, including elements of adbhuta rasa (wonderment, exhilaration) and shanta rasa (tranquility).
 Daedal aural constellations spring from a passion for meticulously fired musical elements born from my evolving thought processes and temperament.
 There is an expressive feel related yet varied from traditional performance that may deter some, but hopefully you will give my medium an opportunity beyond entirely familiar expectations and allow the import of the music to manifest.

-For an introduction to my music, I suggest any of the albums from the first two categories.
+For an introduction to my music, I suggest any of the albums from the first two categories shown below, "Post-Raga CDs for Meruvina" and "Albums for Meruvina Based on Indian Ragas".
 These albums represent my current musical direction, which uses the meruvina and Indian ragas as a basis for composition.
 That said, Chinese Legend (1997), Kaunsi Kanada (2000) and Darbari Kanada (2007) are good places to start.
 The Listening Earth (1998), a compilation of shorter compositions, is also a good introduction to my music.

 If you visit the individual albums pages, there is information regarding specific instrumentation, and liner notes explaining the aesthetic and technical nature of the music.

 All Azure Miles albums manifest a continuum of my experiences and perceptions of the inner and outer worlds through the realm of music.
 The recordings are divided into four main categories as follows:

 Post-Raga Albums for Meruvina